imixs/imixs-workflow/src/site/markdown/engine/documentservice.md

 __Note:__ There is no need to set the Read- and Writeaccess programmatic because the ACL of a _workitem_ can be managed model definition in a transparent way.

+## The UserNameList
+The _DocumentService_ provides the method _getUserNameList()_ which returns a list of user names, roles and application groups the current user belongs to.

+	List<String> userNames = documentService.getUserNameList();

+The UserNameList can be extended with custom application groups.
+Application groups are roles or group names computed by an application.
+This can be for example a list of groups fetched from an external directory (e.g. LDAP). or a list of groups computed by the workflow application based on a specific business rule.
+An Application can adapt the  UserNameList by implementing an EJB Intercepter class.
+A good example for this kind of interceptor is the *org.imixs.marty.ejb.TeamIntercepter* provided by the Imixs-Marty project.

 ## CDI Events